DanielGuzmanOlivares/ContextualForests/README.md

 ```

 Note that the algortihm is far from perfect and sometimes can fail to disambiguate some words but this approach proves that context can be determined by mining some specific pieces of information in graph-based structures (Knowledge Graphs) mimicing a reasoning process instead of training with millions of examples and learning the statistical information needed for disambiguation from them.
-This idea to put effort in the *how* models learn instead of *how large* model capabilities are, in my opinion, something that definetly deserves consideration in order to build models that could ultimatly reason like we humans do.
+This idea to put effort in the *how* models learn instead of *how large* model capabilities are, something that definetly deserves consideration in order to build models that could ultimatly reason like we humans do.